brittonhw/evo-sim/README.md

     - `cd backend/`
     - `flake8 src`
     - `pytest`
-3) if you took additional steps to set up your project locally not listed in README.md, please update it
+3) if you took additional steps to set up your project locally not listed in README.md, please update it!